 Bride with bridesmaids in rose gold sequin gowns holding lush bouquets with sunflowers, burgundy peonies, pink roses, and white spray roses

 Who says sunflowers can’t be glamorous?
-These sequined rose gold gowns paired with lush, romantic bouquets prove otherwise.
-Sunflowers share the spotlight with deep burgundy peonies, blush roses, pink carnations, and white spray roses.
+These rose gold velvet gowns paired with lush, romantic bouquets prove otherwise.
+Sunflowers share the spotlight with deep burgundy carnations, blush roses, pink carnations, and white spray roses.
 The result is sophisticated and colorful — perfect for the bride who wants her sunflowers with a side of sparkle.

 Bride with bridesmaids in navy blue gowns holding cascading sunflower bouquets with orange spray roses, white gerbera daisies, and baby's breath